1956 in Canadian football: Canadian Football News in 1956

 On Sunday, January 22, representatives of the two largest and most powerful leagues in the Canadian Rugby Union, the Interprovincial Rugby Football Union and the Western Interprovincial Football Union, met in Winnipeg and formed the Canadian Football Council as an umbrella organization.
 G. Sydney Halter, QC, was named as commissioner of the CFC, which would evolve into today's Canadian Football League.
 The CFC introduced a national negotiation list.

 Television rights for Canadian football games were sold for $101,000.
 The touchdown point value was increased from five to six points.

 The first East-West All-Star game was played at Vancouver's Empire Stadium on December 8.
 The day after the game, Trans-Canada Air Lines Flight 810 crashed into Mount Slesse, killing five players and one official who were on their way from Vancouver to Calgary.
 The five players who died in the crash included four members of the Saskatchewan Roughriders: offensive linemen Mario DeMarco and Ray Syrnyk, centre/tight end Mel Becket, and defensive lineman Gordon Sturtridge, along with Winnipeg Blue Bomber offensive lineman Cal Jones.
-The official killed in the crash was Ed Pettit, of Calgary.
+The official killed in the crash was Ed Pettitt, of Calgary.